jsmoriss/jsm-force-ssl/readme.txt

 Tested Up To: 4.7.3
 Stable Tag: 1.1.2-1

-A simple and effective way to force webpage and upload directory URLs from HTTP to HTTPS with a permanent redirect.
+A simple and effective plugin to force webpage and media library URLs from HTTP to HTTPS with a permanent redirect.

 == Description ==